Peter and the Wolf’s Honest Lesson

 SCRIPT:

-NARRATOR: Once upon in a small village there lived a shepherd boy named Peter.
+NARRATOR: Once upon a time, in a small village, there lived a shepherd boy named Peter.
 He lived with his uncle Jim and his aunt Angie.
-Every night they sat together by the fireplace to tell stories about wolves.
+Every night, they sat together by the fireplace, telling scary stories about wolves.

-UNCLE JIM: And that was the end of the story.
+UNCLE JIM: And the wolf vanished into the dark woods, never to be seen again!
+And that’s the end of the story.

-UNCLE JIM: Well, they could harm us, especially our sheep.
+UNCLE JIM: Well, they could hurt us, especially our fluffy sheep.

-AUNT ANGIE: Yes, I am Peter!.
-Everybody in town is afraid of wolves!.
+AUNT ANGIE: Yes, I am, Peter!
+Everyone in town is super scared of them!

 PETER: See you tomorrow.

-NARRATOR: Peter went to bed, and next day while he was sitting in the hillside he thought.
+NARRATOR: Peter went to bed.
+The next day, while he was sitting on the hillside watching the sheep, he thought:

 PETER: I am bored.
-I don´t like to be here just taking care of the sheep.
-I should be in the lake swimming!.
+I don’t like to be here just taking care of the sheep.
+I should be at the lake swimming!

 NARRATOR: Then he thought of a way to have fun.